-On August 21, 2020, Pure consummated the previously announced business combination pursuant to the Business Combination Agreement, pursuant to which, among other things and subject to the terms and conditions contained therein, (a) MergerSub merged with and into Pure, with Pure surviving as a wholly owned subsidiary of the Company, (b) each outstanding share of Pure Class A common stock and Pure Class B common stock (other than certain shares of Pure Class B common stock that were surrendered for cancellation by Pure's Sponsor) were converted into the right to receive (A) one share of common stock (and cash in lieu of fractional shares), and (B) solely with respect to each outstanding share of Pure Class A common stock, (i) a cash amount, without interest, equal to \$0.62, which represents the amount by which the per-share redemption value of Pure Class A common stock at the closing of the business combination exceeded \$10.00 per share, without interest, in each case, totaling approximately \$767,902, (ii) one CVR for each one whole share of common stock (excluding fractional shares) issued to holders of Pure Class A common stock pursuant to clause (A), representing the right to receive additional shares of common stock (or such other specified consideration as is specified with respect to certain events) for Oualifying CVR Holders if necessary to satisfy the Preferred Return, as measured at the applicable maturity, which will occur on a date to be specified and which may be any date occurring during the period beginning on (and including) August 21, 2022 and ending on (and including) February 21, 2023, or in certain circumstances after the occurrence of certain change of control events with respect to the Company's business, including certain mergers, consolidations and asset sales (with an equivalent number of shares of common stock held by HighPeak I, HighPeak II and Pure's Sponsor being collectively forfeited) and (iii) one warrant to purchase common stock for each one whole share of common stock (excluding fractional shares) issued to holders of Pure Class A common stock pursuant to clause (A), (c) the HPK Contributors (A) contributed their limited partner interests in HPK LP to the Company in exchange for HighPeak Energy common stock and the general partner interests in HPK LP to a wholly owned subsidiary of the Company in exchange for no consideration, and (B) contributed the outstanding Sponsor Loans (as defined in the Business Combination Agreement) in exchange for common stock and such Sponsor Loans were cancelled in connection with the Closing and (d) following the consummation of the foregoing transactions, the Company caused HPK LP to merge with and into HighPeak Energy Acquisition Corp. (as successor to Pure) and all interests in HPK LP were cancelled in exchange for no consideration.
-In connection with the Closing, the Company also issued shares of HighPeak Energy common stock, warrants and CVRs to Forward Purchase Investors, pursuant to that certain Forward Purchase Agreement.
-Certain other agreements including the Stockholders' Agreement, Registration Rights Agreement and the Contingent Value Rights Agreement were entered into in connection with the business combination.
-For more information about the Stockholders' Agreement, Registration Rights Agreement and the Contingent Value Rights Agreement, see the section entitled "Certain Relationships and Related Party Transactions."
+On August 21, 2020, Pure consummated the previously announced business combination pursuant to the Business Combination Agreement, pursuant to which, among other things and subject to the terms and conditions contained therein, (a) MergerSub merged with and into Pure, with Pure surviving as a wholly owned subsidiary of the Company, (b) each outstanding share of Pure Class A Common Stock and Pure Class B Common Stock (other than certain shares of Pure Class B Common Stock that were surrendered for cancellation by Pure's Sponsor) were converted into the right to receive (A) one share of common stock (and cash in lieu of fractional shares), and (B) solely with respect to each outstanding share of Pure Class A Common Stock, (i) a cash amount, without interest, equal to \$0.62, which represents the amount by which the per-share redemption value of Pure Class A Common Stock at the closing of the business combination exceeded \$10.00 per share, without interest, in each case, totaling approximately \$767,902, (ii) one CVR for each one whole share of common stock (excluding fractional shares) issued to holders of Pure Class A Common Stock pursuant to clause (A), representing the right to receive additional shares of common stock (or such other specified consideration as is specified with respect to certain events) for Qualifying CVR Holders if necessary to satisfy a 10% preferred simple annual return, subject to a floor downside per-share price of \$4.00, as measured at the applicable maturity, which will occur on a date to be specified and which may be any date occurring during the period beginning on (and including) August 21, 2022 and ending on (and including) February 21, 2023, or in certain circumstances after the occurrence of certain change of control events with respect to the Company's business, including certain mergers, consolidations and asset sales (with an equivalent number of shares of common stock held by HighPeak I, HighPeak II and Pure's Sponsor being collectively forfeited) and (iii) one warrant to purchase common stock for each one whole share of common stock (excluding fractional shares) issued to holders of Pure Class A Common Stock pursuant to clause (A), (c) the HPK Contributors (A) contributed their limited partner interests in HPK LP to the Company in exchange for HighPeak Energy common stock and the general partner interests in HPK LP to a wholly owned subsidiary of the Company in exchange for no consideration, and (B) contributed the outstanding Sponsor Loans (as defined in the Business Combination Agreement) in exchange for common stock and such Sponsor Loans were cancelled in connection with the Closing and (d) following the consummation of the foregoing transactions, the Company caused HPK LP to merge with and into HighPeak Energy Acquisition Corp. (as successor to Pure) and all interests in HPK LP were cancelled in exchange for no consideration.
+In connection with the Closing, the Company also issued shares of HighPeak Energy common stock, warrants and CVRs to Forward Purchase Investors, some of which are selling securityholders under this prospectus, pursuant to that certain Forward Purchase Agreement Amendment.